hyperledger-labs/sawtooth-healthcare/README.md

 ## Blockchain Server

-Is nothing but blockchain ledger with predefined API that corresponds to the worflow and aimed to store, update and validate data according to the business process.
+Is nothing but blockchain ledger with predefined API that corresponds to the workflow and aimed to store, update and validate data according to the business process.

 ## Blockchain Client